-- 1. demonstrate a key section of the content-specific instruction - 2. provide evidence of either - a. (for a re-teaching activity) how the instruction during the activity differs from previous instruction to develop content knowledge and academic language b. (for an extension activity) how the students connect what they know to new learning during the activity to extend or deepen content knowledge and develop academic language.
+- 1. demonstrate a key section of the content-specific and, if appropriate, ELD instruction - 2. provide evidence of either - a. (for a re-teaching activity) how the instruction during the activity differs from previous instruction to develop content knowledge and academic language OR - b. (for an extension activity) how the students connect what they know to new learning during the activity to extend or deepen content knowledge and develop academic language.